cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Material and Methods

-• Materials and methods: Include sufficient details for the work to be repeated.
+• Include sufficient details for the work to be repeated.

 ### The BEF-China project and the N retention analysis